athielenhaus/ChatGPT-assisted-parsing-of-job-postings/README.md

   ###
   '''

-  # Analysis prompt (takes as an argument the API response to previous prompt)
+  # ANALYSIS PROMPT (takes as an argument the API response to previous prompt)

   final_prompt = f'''Given the following phrases, please determine if they include specific {element}s commonly found in a job postings.
     Respond with "1" if yes, "0" if no.